pivotal/blog/content/post/test-driven-development-for-data-science.md

 > * `cp log4j.properties.template log4j.properties`
 > * Set info to error: `log4j.rootCategory=ERROR, console`

-> The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph dissolve and this can be a lot if there are many transformations at each stage.
+> The main reason is that everything that happens inside Spark gets logged to the shell console e.g. every time you run actions like count, take or collect, you will see the full directed acyclic graph and this can be a lot if there are many transformations at each stage.

-Now let’s start with creating our needed files, in our case we need `clustering.py` and `test_clustering.py`.
-After creating it let’s first start with the test script.
-We need to import various modules.
+We create the test script `test_clustering.py` and implement clustering in `clustering.py` script.
+Now let’s start test driving our code:

 ~~~python
 import os